 Ms. Thoele attended Indiana University and received a B.S. degree in finance.
 Ms. Thoele also received her designation as a Certified Regulatory and Compliance Professional through the NASD Institute at The Wharton School, as well as her designation as a Certified Fraud Examiner through the Association of Certified Fraud Examiners.

-Robyn A. Huffman is General Counsel and Chief Compliance Officer of Fundamental and is a member of the Senior Management Team.
-Ms. Huffman is responsible for overseeing Fundamental’s compliance program and legal matters.
-Prior to joining Fundamental, Ms. Huffman was a Managing Director and Associate General Counsel at Goldman Sachs, where she spent sixteen years managing legal and regulatory matters for Goldman’s fixed income businesses in the U.S. At Goldman, she had diverse product-level responsibilities as well as regulatory and compliance duties.
+Robyn A. Huffman is General Counsel and Chief Compliance Officer of FCO Advisors LP and is a member of the Senior Management Team.
+Ms. Huffman is responsible for overseeing the compliance program and legal matters.
+Prior to joining the firm, Ms. Huffman was a Managing Director and Associate General Counsel at Goldman Sachs, where she spent sixteen years managing legal and regulatory matters for Goldman’s fixed income businesses in the U.S. At Goldman, she had diverse product-level responsibilities as well as regulatory and compliance duties.
 Prior to her tenure at Goldman, Ms. Huffman was a partner in the New York office of Orrick, Herrington & Sutcliffe LLP, where her practice focused on debt financings for state and local government capital projects, municipal asset securitizations, debt restructuring and complex project finance transactions with a municipal component.
 Ms. Huffman earned both her B.A. and J.D. from the University of Illinois, where she was a member of the Law Review.

 Ms. Meer is a partner in K&L Gates’ New York City and Washington, D.C. offices and a member of the Investment Management and Hedge Fund practice groups.